prontog/blog-entries/record_editor/viewing_editing_files_of_fixed_width_format.md

 09:20:13.421 < NOBLMT0000666 EVILCORP00001.10AnotherClientId AnotherAccountId
 ```

-And note that the messages in these lines are of a very simple protocol.
-At the place where I work, we have to deal with much bigger messages (some even longer than 300 characters).
-Imagine having to find a certain field somewhere in the message.
-And under pressure.
-This is not easy even for experienced employees.
-What would definitely help is to be able to view the message fields in a clear way.
+Confusing, right?
+And these lines are of a very simple protocol.
+At the place where I work, we have much longer messages (even longer than 300 characters).
+Imagine having to find a certain field in a 350 character message.
+And under pressure this can be hard even for experienced employees.
+It would definitely help to be able to view the message fields in a clear way.
 To be able to quickly and safely locate any field in a given line even if you are new to the message protocol.
-To be able to perform queries and filter out any lines not needed.
+To be able to do queries and filter out any lines not needed.

-Appart from reading a fixed-width log file, sometimes you might need to edit one.
-Let's say you want to replay a log file but after changing the value of a field.
+Apart from reading a fixed-width log file, sometimes you might need to edit one.
+For example, you might want to replay a log file but only after changing some values.

 ### How

-A solution is using [Record Editor](http://record-editor.sourceforge.net/) or its little brother [reCsvEditor](http://recsveditor.sourceforge.net/).
-Both of these editors can be used to view/edit fixed-width data files as long as they know how the data is layed out.
-This data layout can be in many formats and after some experimentation I decided to use the *XML Copybook* format since it allows for multiple data layouts in a single file.
+A solution is to use [Record Editor](http://record-editor.sourceforge.net/) or its little brother [reCsvEditor](http://recsveditor.sourceforge.net/).
+Both of these editors can be used to view/edit fixed-width data files as long as they know how the data is laid out.
+This data layout can be in many formats called **Copybooks**.
+After some experimentation I decided to use the *XML Copybook* since it allows for multiple data layouts in a single file.
 This way a single *xml* file can hold the specs for all the message types of the protocol.
-Other than that, the *XML* examples that come with *Record Editor* were very straighforward, something that I cannot say for the *CSV* examples.
+Another reason behind this choice is that the *XML* examples of *Record Editor* were more intuitive.

-Having decided on the layout format, I only had to create one for each of the protocols I work with.
-Of course, this can be tedious and error prone and since I already have the [message specs in CSV format](https://prontog.wordpress.com/2016/02/02/using-pandoc-and-make-to-extract-specs-from-a-word-document/)), I decided to create a tool that converts *CSV* specs to the *XML Copybook* format.
+Having decided on the layout format, I only had to create one for each of the four protocols I work with.
+Of course, this is tedious and error prone and since I already have the [message specs in CSV format](https://prontog.wordpress.com/2016/02/02/using-pandoc-and-make-to-extract-specs-from-a-word-document/)), I decided to create a tool that converts *CSV* specs to the *XML Copybook* format.

-Here's a simplified version of the **"ams PO Download.Xml"** copybook that comes preinstalled with *Record Editor*:
+Here's a simplified version of the **"ams PO Download.Xml"** example that comes with *Record Editor*:

 ```xml
 <?xml version="1.0" ?>